 He was described by clients and peers to Chambers USA as a “phenomenal trial lawyer who argues many important cases,” “my absolute first choice among all patent litigators,” “all-around excellent,” “a particularly strategic attorney who digs into the facts and has a lot of vision when it comes to litigation strategy,” and “exceptionally bright and gets up to speed on a case quickly.
 He is a great litigator who is excellent at trial.”

-Industry publications often report on Mr. Moore’s litigation prowess, including The American Lawyer, which highlighted the five wins he achieved in one single day and Moore’s “knack for invalidating patents.”
-The Recorder profiled Mr. Moore for his “patent hat trick” after winning three cases at the Federal Circuit in just one week for Capital One, Freddie Mac, and Volvo.
+Industry publications often report on Matthew's litigation prowess, including The American Lawyer, which highlighted the five wins he achieved in one single day and Matthew's “knack for invalidating patents.”
+The Recorder profiled Matthew for his “patent hat trick” after winning three cases at the Federal Circuit in just one week for Capital One, Freddie Mac, and Volvo.
 The American Lawyer further praised his IP/antitrust litigation work, noting that his “interesting and aggressive” trial strategy could “reset the playing field on patent litigation.”

-Mr. Moore is regularly recognized as a leading intellectual property lawyer by The Legal 500 US, Chambers USA, IAM Patent 1000, Benchmark Litigation, and Managing Intellectual Property.
+Matthew is regularly recognized as a national leading intellectual property lawyer by The Legal 500 US, Chambers USA, IAM Patent 1000, Benchmark Litigation, and Managing Intellectual Property.

-Before joining Latham, Mr. Moore played professional lacrosse for the Philadelphia Wings and won three NCAA Lacrosse Championships at Syracuse University.
+Before joining Latham, Matthew played professional lacrosse for the Philadelphia Wings and won three NCAA Lacrosse Championships at Syracuse University.

 • First Quality v.
 Irving: Lead counsel for Irving Consumer Products against First Quality in a patent case in the District of Delaware, successfully obtaining a jury verdict that all three patents were not infringed and invalid